meva1391/mevaSlider/README.md

 # mevaSlider
-Its a simple plugin slider **** another text just for test
+Its a simple plugin slider **** yeah its okey but i need some changes too another text just for test